 - Males not buying as many products without technical specification information.

-- Older generations preferring to call to make payments.
+- Older generations preferring to make payments over the phone.

-When you spot an under performing demographic, you may wish to create a persona for an imaginary person within that demographic.
+When you spot an underperforming demographic, you may wish to create a persona for an imaginary person within that demographic.
 Then think about why they may be put off by the offer available to them and what sort of situation they are currently in.
-Perhaps the person is in a rush, has a limited amount of money to spend, is worried about their data protection, has bad eyesight, etc.
+Perhaps the person is in a rush, has a limited amount of money to spend, is worried about their data protection, has bad eyesight, etc.h